I wanted to write a post on why I quit the gym. So if you are curious about why I did so please keep on reading.

 Get outdoors and let the world be your gym:

-Whether you walk the dog more often, go for a walk on your lunch break at work or go for a walk around the block – it all adds up in terms of burning calories.
-I encourage you to do some research on the benefits of walking especially if you are considering going gym-less because it is incredibly underrated, in my opinion.
+Whether you walk the dog more often, go for a walk on your lunch break at work or go for a walk around the block.
+It all adds up in terms of burning calories.
+I encourage you to do some research on the benefits of walking especially if you are considering going gym-less because it is incredibly underrated.
 Don’t underestimate the power of incidental exercise and changes walking alone can do for your body.

 Go for hikes

 Find a walking trail in your area.
 You can start off small- maybe doing a small part of it or one lap (depending on how big the trail is) and build it up to doing more of the trail or multiple laps.
 Hiking is currently my favourite form of exercise because I really enjoy getting out in nature and the unexpected challenges it provides.